PeterEllefsen/P4_Project-AniSharp/README.md

 ## Extra things

-- If you want to look at the AST, then uncomment the "printAST" method inside the Program.cs file in the actual compiler
+- If you want to look at a visual printed representation of the AST, uncomment the "PrintAST(astRoot)" method call inside of the Program.cs file in the actual compiler.
+The typechecked AST can also be printed, by replacing the "astRoot" variable with the "decoratedAstRoot" variable.
+Be aware that this will print the exact same output as using the astRoot variable.